 - Abundant marine life without encountering other vessels

-The most remote locations, such as the Forgotten Islands, deep Banda Sea sites, or northern Raja Ampat, offer authentic wilderness experiences impossible to find in developed diving destinations.
+The most remote locations, such as the Forgotten Islands, deep spice island waters, or northern Raja Ampat territories, offer authentic wilderness experiences impossible to find in developed diving destinations.
+Professional Indonesia diving packages ensure safe access to these pristine locations.

 What makes Indonesia diving better than other destinations?